dnclem3/interview_grader/README.md

 ## Usage

 Install dependencies with `npm install` and open `docs/index.html` in a browser.
 React is loaded from a CDN so no build step is required.
 You can also run `npm start` to serve the `docs` folder locally and `npm run deploy` to publish it to GitHub Pages.
-After installing dependencies, run `npm test` to execute the Jest test suite.
+After installing dependencies (which installs Jest locally), run `npm test` to execute the Jest test suite.

 1. Select a category and number of questions.
 2. The rubric adapts to the question type (e.g., STAR for behavioral questions).